 Universal necrosis of the brain cortex with the brainstem intact.
-This diagnosis must be definitely confirmed by a consultant neurologist holding such an appointment at an approved hospital.
+This diagnosis must be definitely confirmed by a consultant neurologist.
 This condition has to be medically documented for at least one month.

 34. Systemic Lupus Erythematosus with Lupus Nephritis

 The unequivocal diagnosis of Systemic Lupus Erythematosus (SLE) based on recognised diagnostic criteria and supported with clinical and laboratory evidence.
 In respect of this contract, systemic lupus erythematosus will be restricted to those forms of systemic lupus erythematosus which involve the kidneys (Class III to Class VI Lupus Nephritis, established by renal biopsy, and in accordance with the RPS/ISN classification system).
 The final diagnosis must be confirmed by a certified doctor specialising in Rheumatology and Immunology.